ciaranjohnston/nephio-api/README.md

 [original document](https://docs.google.com/document/d/1-5nlpY4FbuhWtdKTvIqPOv4bWmA6zx6TdHoEfk9Jc_Q/edit)
 developed ny Tal Liron.

-## How to read this page

-Diagrams in this context have been kept as simple as possible for now, and do not attempt to convey all the details of the modelled entities.
-Instead they give a high-level overview of the entities and relationships that can be accessed and modified via the Nephio API, and provide reference to documentation where available.
+The aim is to keep these diagrams as simple as possible for now and only convey the important aspects of the modelled entities.
+As such they are intended to give a high-level overview of the entities and relationships that can be accessed and modified via the Nephio API, and provide reference to detailed documentation, generated from the code, where available.

-## Topology (Mermaid minimized)
+## Topology

 ```mermaid
 flowchart TD